Diabetic foot infection: Imaging

 Imaging may also be used for further evaluation.
 Plain x-ray, the most common initial imaging study, may show fractures, osteomyelitis, gas collection from gas-producing infective organisms, calcification of blood vessels, or foreign bodies.
 Magnetic resonance imaging (MRI) is useful to determine the depth of soft tissue infection and evaluate for presence of osteomyelitis, especially in patients which do not respond to initial antibiotic therapy.
 Finally, patency of the lower extremity vasculature may be evaluated by magnetic resonance angiography or ultrasonography If a patient is experiencing a diabetic foot infection for the first time, a plain radiograph should be conducted to look for any bone abnormalities.
-MRI is more sensitive and specific than a radiograph, and is typically done if osteomyelitis is suspected and the diagnosis is unclear from the radiograph, or if an abscess is suspected in soft tissue.
+MRI is more sensitive and specific than a radiograph, and is typically done if osteomyelitis is suspected and the diagnosis is unclear from the radiograph, or if an abscess is suspected in soft tissues.

 Management

-Acute management of diabetic foot infections generally includess antibiotic therapy, pressure offloading, re-vascularization, if appropriate, and debridement of infected tissues (or amputation if necessary).
+Acute management of diabetic foot infections generally includes antibiotic therapy, pressure offloading, re-vascularization, if appropriate, and debridement of infected tissues (or amputation if necessary).
 Hospitalization is more likely needed when lower extremity pulses are absent or when infection penetrates to the level of the fascia or more deeply.
 Infections with skin gangrene may reflect deep space infection, abscess, and tissue necrosis.
-When debridement is necessary, wounds are left open so that serial debridements may be performed over the course of the wound’s healing.
+When debridement is necessary, wounds are left open so that serial debridements may be performed over the course of the wound's healing.

 Antibiotic choice should be guided by deep tissue culture, severity of the infection, presence or absence of osteomyelitis, prior antibiotic treatment, and previous or current MRSA infection.
 Wounds without confirmed infection should not be treated with antibiotics, nor should be sent for culture.
 Cultures are not necessarily warranted if a patient has a mild infection and they have not been on any antibiotics recently.
 Before starting empiric therapy, cultures should be obtained and once results come back from the lab, an appropriate antibiotic with a narrower spectrum should be chosen.
 Length of treatment depends primarily on severity of infection; skin and superficial soft tissue infections may require treatment for 1–2 weeks while deeper infections (including osteomyelitis) may require 6–12 weeks, including those who undergo surgery.